 Host: Today we're talking about an important topic: posture.
 Louis-Simon: More specifically, posture on the job.
 Office work in front of a computer is becoming increasingly common.
 It's more productive and more effective, but it also causes more injuries because we are seated for extended stretches in poor postures.
 The injuries sustained f...Lire plus!

 Host: What is shoulder impingement syndrome?
 Louis-Simon: Shoulder impingement syndrome is characterized by a pinching of either a tendon along the rotator cuff (which stabilizes the shoulder) or the biceps tendon, which is more toward the front.
 This pinching is a pain above the shoulder that occurs when you raise your arm to a 90-degree an...Lire plus!

 Back pain is a common, recurring problem throughout the population.
 There are many causes, but we often hear about herniated discs.
 What is a herniated disc?
 Before explaining what a herniated disc is, it is important to understand the structure of our vertebral column.
 We have 24 vertebrae (7 cervical, 12 thoracic and 5 lumbar) in addition to ou...Lire plus!

 Running has been surging in popularity in recent years.
 However, because running involves repetitive movements with ground impacts, injuries are common.
 Here are some basic considerations to keep in mind to prevent running injuries.
-Pain is a warning sign Regardless of the body part (muscle, tendon, etc.), pain is a warning sign perceived and int...Lire plus!
+Pain is a warning signal No matter the body part (muscle, tendon, etc.), pain is a warning signal perceived and int...Lire plus!

 You may have heard of sports taping.
 Or perhaps you've noticed Olympic athletes wearing strips of colored tape on their shoulder, knee or lower back.
 Did you know that various types of taping are also available to the general public and that they can be used to treat several types of musculo-skeletal problems?
 The different taping approaches have d...Lire plus!